nilearn/nilearn/doc/building_blocks/searchlight.rst

 multiplying the p-values by the number of tests (while making sure the p-values stay smaller than 1).
 Thus, we control the occurrence of one false detection *at most*, the so-called *family-wise error control*.
-A similar control can be attained when performing a permutation test:
+A similar control can be performed when performing a permutation test:
 For each permutation, only the maximum value of the F-statistic across voxel is considered and is used to build the null distribution.
 It is crucial to assume that the distribution of the signal is the same in